Facadism: Canada

 In Canada, all jurisdictions at the federal, provincial, territorial and municipal level have adopted the Standards & Guidelines for the Conservation of Historic Places in Canada, which – though not explicit – does not recommend facadism as good conservation practice.
 In general, projects which have approached projects using facadism are considered to have lost their integrity and value.
 Nonetheless, facadism is very common, especially in Toronto: for example in 2017 the facades of the McLaughlin Motor Car Showroom were dismantled and re-erected as part of the Burano tower development.

+United States

+In the District of Columbia, the National Academy of Sciences, Engineering, and Medicine Building incorporates numerous previous facades.